Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Choosing a Reasonable Normalization for Tidal Softening

-With this in mind, consider an opposite extreme, of test particles of mass $m$ in a smooth background (3-dimensional) collective potential which we will approximate as nearly-Keplerian $\sim G\,M_{\rm enc}/\ell$ (a ``maximally anisotropic'' case).
-In this case $\|{\bf T}\| = \sqrt{6}\,G\,M_{\rm enc}/\ell^{3}$.
-Applying the same rule and kernel definitions, we can calculate the maximum possible or worst-case ``two body'' acceleration experienced by such a particle passing directly through the center of another, $|{\bf a}|_{\rm max}^{a} \approx 0.32\,(m/M_{\rm enc})^{1/3}\,\alpha_{\rm h}^{-2}\,|{\bf a}_{\rm background}|$ where $|{\bf a}_{\rm background}| = G\,M_{\rm enc}/\ell^{2}$ is the dominant smooth collective acceleration.
-Since $m \ll M_{\rm enc}$ by definition in this situation, we are ensured $|{\bf a}|_{\rm max}^{a} \ll |{\bf a}_{\rm background}|$ for reasonable choice of $\alpha_{\rm h}$, but can minimize these errors by choosing a value of $\alpha_{\rm h}$ towards the larger end of the range above, but this will come with a tradeoff in e.g.\ resolving substructure as discussed in the main text.
-The default implementation of this module in { GIZMO}, for example, adopts a value $\alpha_{\rm h} \sim 1$.
-It is more cumbersome to calculate the rms velocity deflection and effective ``$N$-body heating rate'' for a given method \citep{ma:2021.seed.sink.inefficient.fire,ma:2022.discrete.df.estimator}, but a simple estimate of the ``worst-case scenario'' for a two-body encounter (marginalizing over particle trajectories and velocities) gives a fractional deflection (relative to Keplerian) of $\sim 0.01\,(m/M_{0})^{2/3}$ for $\alpha_{\rm h} \sim 1-2$ and the same kernel (though a typical encounter will produce an effect orders-of-magnitude weaker, assuming the collisionless particles have relative velocities of order the Keplerian speed, see \citealt{hopkins:fire2.methods} for discussion).
+First, consider the case of test particles of mass $m$ in some large-scale (i.e.\ smooth) external tidal field, generated collectively by the mass at some large distance $\sim \ell$.
+For specificity consider a Keplerian $\sim G\,M_{\rm enc}/\ell$ potential (a ``maximally anisotropic'' case, in terms of some characteristic mass $M_{\rm enc}$ and scale/distance from the mass $\ell$), for which we immediately obtain $\|{\bf T}\| = \sqrt{6}\,G\,M_{\rm enc}/\ell^{3}$.
+We then have the usual tidal/Hill/Roche radius around a mass $m$, $r_{\rm tidal} \approx (m/M_{\rm enc})^{1/3}\,\ell$ (with the exact normalization depending on the definition adopted), and from Eq.~\ref{eqn:tidal.soft}, we have $\varepsilon = \xi\,(G\,m/\| {\bf T} \|)^{1/3}$ so $\varepsilon/r_{\rm tidal} \approx 0.74\,\xi$.
+Intuitively, $\xi$ should be $\mathcal{O}(1)$ in this situation, but the desired value of $\varepsilon$ depends, of course, on how it is defined in a particular softening kernel function.
+For the sake of specificity let us take the softening kernel (\S~\ref{sec:kernels}) generated by $K$ equal to the cubic spline ($b_{4}$ kernel) in $D=3$ dimensions, with $\varepsilon = \varepsilon_{b_{4}}$ defined to be the usual ``core'' radius (close to the RMS or FWHM) equal to $=1/2$ the radius of compact support \citep{price:2012.sph.review}.
+Then requiring that the tidal radius be similar to the radius containing most of the kernel power suggests some $\xi \sim 1-$\,a few as a reasonable choice.
+Applying the same rule and kernel definitions, we can calculate the maximum possible or worst-case ``two body'' acceleration experienced by such a particle passing directly through the center of another, $|{\bf a}|_{\rm max}^{a} \approx 1.2\,(m/M_{\rm enc})^{1/3}\,\xi^{-2}\,|{\bf a}_{\rm background}|$ where $|{\bf a}_{\rm background}| = G\,M_{\rm enc}/\ell^{2}$ is the dominant smooth collective acceleration.
+Since $m \ll M_{\rm enc}$ by definition in this situation, we are ensured $|{\bf a}|_{\rm max}^{a} \ll |{\bf a}_{\rm background}|$ for reasonable choice of $\xi$, but can minimize these errors by choosing a somewhat larger value of $\xi$, but this will come with a tradeoff in e.g.\ resolving substructure as discussed in the main text.
+The default implementation of this module in { GIZMO}, for example, adopts a value $\xi \approx 2$ (ensuring $|{\bf a}|_{\rm max}^{a} \ll |{\bf a}_{\rm background}|$ even as $m \rightarrow M_{\rm enc}$, while keeping $\varepsilon/r_{\rm tidal} \sim 1$).
+It is more cumbersome to calculate the rms velocity deflection and effective ``$N$-body heating rate'' for a given method \citep{ma:2021.seed.sink.inefficient.fire,ma:2022.discrete.df.estimator}, and this is only weakly influenced by softening (which suppresses only large-angle deflections), but a simple estimate of the ``worst-case scenario'' for a two-body encounter (marginalizing over particle trajectories and velocities) gives a fractional deflection (relative to Keplerian) of $\sim 0.01\,(m/M_{0})^{2/3}$ for $\xi \sim 2$ to $4$ and the same kernel (though a typical encounter will produce an effect orders-of-magnitude weaker, assuming the collisionless particles have relative velocities of order the Keplerian speed, see \citealt{hopkins:fire2.methods} for discussion).